chatbx-eu/hugo_chatbx.eu/content/legal/privacy.en.md

 - we only share data with others in accordance with the XMPP protocol (e.g. when you send messages to other servers)*
 - we recommend [end-to-end encryption]({{< relref "omemo" >}}) so that it is impossible for anyone else (even for our administration crew) to read your message content
 - we only use TLS encrypted XMPP connections
-- the logs the connection time of a user (with username) and his IP address (in most cases anonymized but for maintenance reasons we have to enable for short periods).
+- the XMPP-logs contain information about the connection time of a user (with username) and his IP address (in most cases anonymized but for maintenance reasons we have to enable for short periods).
 Thy will be deleted every 24 hours.

 ### Note